 The team boasts skills in each of their respective fields, with CEO Brian Dally, who has both a Harvard MBA and a law degree.

 The staff at the real estate crowdfunding platform have extensive experience and knowledge in the construction and home renovation industry.

 These staff members review and assess renovation plans and the budget on all loans and real estate projects.

 Groundfloor Review: How Much Does Groundfloor Cost?

 There are a few costs that come with Groundfloor, depending on whether you are investing or are a property flipper.

-Additionally, this low minimum means it’s easy to spread your investment risk among a multitude of projects with limited risk of loss per loan, and without too much exposure on Groundfloor’s platform.
+Additionally, this low minimum means it’s easy to spread your investment risk among a multitude of projects with a limited risk of loss per loan.

 What Fees Does Groundfloor Charge?

-Groundfloor offers a minimum investment of as little as 10 dollars and does not charge any investor fees, making it a good low-cost platform for debt investments.
+Groundfloor offers a minimum investment of as little as $10 and does not charge any investor fees, making it a good low-cost platform for debt investments.

 Other than the interest rates charged to borrowers, the company is one of the only real estate investment platforms that does not charge investor fees.